Love Never Dies (musical): Copenhagen (2012–2013)

 Det Ny Teater in Copenhagen, Denmark announced that their production of Love Never Dies would open on 24 October 2012 and star Tomas Ambt Kofod and Bo Kristian Jensen sharing the role of the Phantom and Danish coloratura soprano Louise Fribo as Christine.
 It featured a new production design by Paul Farnsworth, new stagings by Daniel Bohr, and new choreography by Hayley Franks Høier.
-Karen Hoffmann, who translated the score of Phantom of the Opera into Danish, also translated this score into Danish.
+Karen Hoffmann, who translated Phantom of the Opera into Danish, also translated Love Never Dies into Danish.
 The production closed 21 April 2013.

 Vienna (2013)

 A concert rendition, translated entirely into German, was held in Vienna, Austria, in the Raimund Theater in October 2013.
 It starred Drew Sarich as the Phantom.